 A destination wedding has proven to expel its own kind of magic.
 Taking to a place that makes you feel “at home” and on vacation at the same time.
 If you prefer your guests are all staying in one location, but want something a little more personable and homey than a hotel wedding, we have a few suggestions from around the country.

-There is nothing more personal than hosting your wedding or event at your private home.
+There is nothing more significant than hosting your wedding or event at your private home.
 While it takes skilled planning and preparation, it will leave you with some of the most treasured memories.
 Tented weddings are some of our favorite to produce and lead to an experience that will host a lifetime of stories to be told, a legacy.
 In our minds, there is no better experience than crafting your story from scratch, literally building the framework from the ground up.

 Further West, The Ranch at Rock Creek is one of the country’s most coveted Montana locations.
 If it’s a white wedding you’re hoping for, you couldn’t ask for a better spot than this in December.
 Planning for an entire weekend can be easily accommodated with horseback riding through the valleys, clay courses, and even snow skiing in the winter months.